 Socialization

-• Benefits: Proper socialization reduces fearfulness and aggression towards new experiences, people, and other animals.
+• Advantages: Proper socialization reduces anxiety and fear of strangers, new people and even other animals.

-• Socialization Tips: Exposure to varied situations, controlled playdates, and obedience classes are effective ways to socialize your dog.
+• Tips for Socialization: Exposure to varied circumstances, playdates that are controlled and obedience classes are a great way to get your dog socialized.

 Health Issues That Can Affect Behavior